Featured image of 20 Clever 3D Printed School Supplies to Start the Year Right Source: 3DPrintBunny via Printables

 A must-have in the classroom!
 (Source: matt_hova via Thingiverse)

 The blackboard is undoubtedly the most important part of the classroom and therefore deserves special attention.
-Having everything very well organized not only makes it easier to teach the class but also helps students more easily follow the lesson.
+Having everything very well organized not only makes it easier to teach the class, but also helps students more easily follow the lesson.
 This model keeps your dry erase markers all in one place.

 The designer provides a link to automatically parameterize the model, allowing you to add space for up to nine markers.